TedLeRoy/ubuntu-update.sh/README.md

 This script puts clear banners at the beginning of each activity and parses output in an attempt to present items of interest like warnings or reboot messages at the end of the output.

+### Project Goals

+The goal of this project is to provide an easy to use, single command to automate the tasks routinely undertaken to update an Ubuntu system, and to provide the messages that require further action or inquiry at the end of the run.

 ### Who This Is For

 If, like me, you maintain several Ubuntu Linux systems, and you find yourself typing `sudo apt update && sudo apt upgrade -y && sudo apt full-upgrade -y`, this script is for you!